 (D) Supplemental Nutrition Assistance Program Employment and Training: October 1 - September 30;

-Project RIO
+(E) Workforce Innovation and Opportunity Act (WIOA) Vocational Rehabilitation: October 1 - September 30;

-(E) Trade Act services: October 1 - September 30;
+(F) Trade Act services: October 1 - September 30;

-(F) Workforce Investment Act (WIA) Adult, Dislocated Worker, and Youth formula funds: July 1 - June 30;
+(G) WIOA Adult, Dislocated Worker, and Youth formula funds: July 1 - June 30;

-(G) WIA Alternative Funding for Statewide Activities: October 1 - September 30;
+(H) WIOA Alternative Funding for Statewide Activities: October 1 - September 30;

-(H) WIA Alternative Funding for One-Stop Enhancements: October 1 - September 30; and
+(I) WIOA Alternative Funding for One-Stop Enhancements: October 1 - September 30; and

-(I) Adult Education and Literacy: July 1 - June 30.
+(J) WIOA, Adult Education and Literacy: July 1 - June 30.

-(16) Project Reintegration of Offenders (RIO)--A program that prepares and transitions ex-offenders released from Texas Department of Criminal Justice or Texas Juvenile Justice Department incarceration into gainful employment as soon as possible after release, consistent with provisions of the Texas Labor Code, Chapter 306; Texas Government Code §2308.312; and the Memorandum of Understanding with the Texas Department of Criminal Justice and the Texas Juvenile Justice Department.

-(17) Supplemental Nutrition Assistance Program Employment and Training (SNAP E&T)--A program to assist SNAP recipients to become self-supporting through participation in activities that include employment, job readiness, education, and training, activities authorized and engaged in as specified by federal statutes and regulations (7 U.S.C.A. §2011), and Chapter 813 of this title relating to Supplemental Nutrition Assistance Program Employment and Training.
+(17) Supplemental Nutrition Assistance Program Employment and Training (SNAP E&T)--A program to assist SNAP recipients to become self-supporting through participation in activities that include employment, job readiness, education, and training, activities authorized and engaged in as specified by federal statutes and regulations (7 USC §2011), and Chapter 813 of this title relating to Supplemental Nutrition Assistance Program Employment and Training.

-(18) TANF--Temporary Assistance for Needy Families, which may include temporary cash assistance and other temporary assistance for eligible individuals, as defined in the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, as amended (7 U.S.C.A. §201.1 et seq.) and the TANF statutes and regulations (42 U.S.C.A. §601 et seq., 45 Code of Federal Regulations (C.F.R.)
-Parts 260 - 265).
+(18) TANF--Temporary Assistance for Needy Families, which may include temporary cash assistance and other temporary assistance for eligible individuals, as defined in the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, as amended (7 USC §2011 et seq.) and the TANF statutes and regulations (42 USC §601 et seq.), 45 Code of Federal Regulations (CFR) Parts 260 - 265).
 TANF may also include the TANF State Program (TANF SP), relating to two-parent families, which is codified in Texas Human Resources Code, Chapter 34.

-(19) Trade Act Services--Programs authorized by the Trade Act of 1974, as amended (and 20 C.F.R.
-Part 617) providing services to dislocated workers eligible for Trade benefits through Workforce Solutions Offices.
+(19) Trade Act Services--Programs authorized by the Trade Act of 1974, as amended (and 20 CFR Part 617) providing services to dislocated workers eligible for Trade benefits through Workforce Solutions Offices.

-(20) TWIC--Texas Workforce Investment Council, appointed by the governor pursuant to Texas Government Code §2308.052 and functioning as the State Workforce Investment Board, as provided for under Workforce Investment Act §111(e) (29 U.S.C.A. §2821(e)).
-In addition, pursuant to the Workforce Investment Act §194(a)(5) (29 U.S.C.A. §2944(a)(5)), TWIC maintains the duties, responsibilities, powers, and limitations as provided in Texas Government Code §§2308.101 - 2308.105.
+(20) TWIC--Texas Workforce Investment Council, appointed by the governor pursuant to Texas Government Code §2308.052 and functioning as the State Workforce Investment Board, as provided for under WIOA §101(e) (29 USC 3111(e).
+In addition, pursuant to WIOA §193(a)(5) (29 USC 3253(a)(5)), TWIC maintains the duties, responsibilities, powers, and limitations as provided in Texas Government Code §§2308.101 - 2308.105.

-(21) WIA--Workforce Investment Act (PL 105-220, 29 U.S.C.A. §2801 et seq.).
-References to WIA include references to WIA formula-allocated funds unless specifically stated otherwise.
+(21) WIOA--Workforce Innovation and Opportunity Act--(PL 113 - 128, 29 USC §3101 et seq.).
+References to WIOA include references to WIOA formula-allocated funds unless specifically stated otherwise.

-(22) WIA Formula-Allocated Funds--Funds allocated by formula to workforce areas for each of the following separate categories of services: WIA Adult, Dislocated Worker and Youth (excluding the Secretary's and governor's reserve funds and rapid response funds).
+(22) WIOA Formula-Allocated Funds--Funds allocated by formula to workforce areas for each of the following separate categories of services: WIOA adult, dislocated worker, and youth (excluding the secretary's and governor's reserve funds and rapid response funds).

 (23) Workforce Solutions Offices Partner--An entity that carries out a workforce investment, educational, or other human resources program or activity, and that participates in the operation of the One-Stop Service Delivery Network in a workforce area consistent with the terms of a memorandum of understanding entered into between the entity and the Board.